TimCronier/ece-devops-ducastel-cronier/README.md

  ## **5. Make container orchestration using Docker Compose**

-We create a [docker-compose.yaml](docker-compose.yaml) file that will start our application
+We create a [docker-compose.yaml](docker-compose.yaml) file that will start our application.

-After we run
+Then we run :
 ```
 docker-compose up
 ```